theawesomecoder61/FOSSR/README.md

 ## [Download here](https://github.com/theawesomecoder61/FOSSR/releases)
 This will take you to the releases page.

-## Why not use QuickTime?
-QuickTime's built-in screen recorder is fine, but there is a lack of configuration (framerate, quality, etc.).
-So I decided to make my own that will be configurable.

 ## Features
 - Records the entire display
 - Choose which display to record